rswier/swieros/00README.txt

     The emulator virtual memory implementation is a variation of the technique used in the Javascript PC Emulator written by Fabrice Bellard.

-    Code based on other sources includes acknowledgment within each file (please let me know if I missed anybody!)
+    Code based on other sources includes acknowledgment within each file.

     All other original code is Copyright 2014 Robert Swierczek.